orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 *Let's try for [[2024-05-31]]*

+Introduction
-The problem is not .. it's missing tools to think across fields.
+- The problem is not .. it's missing tools to think across fields.

+- "Can just draw a line (or any structure really) and say I want to regard that as the same, not obvious what would happen if you do that, but you can."

 visualization